everton-araujo/100-days-of-code/README.md

 **Day 03:** Finished the sections 6 and 7 from the [course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery), completing the basics of css and take that [quiz](https://www.w3schools.com/css/css_quiz.asp) from [w3schools](https://www.w3schools.com/).

-**Day 04:** Finished the sections 8 and 9 from the [course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery), finishing the css part.
+**Day 04:** Finished the sections 8 and 9 from the [course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery), finishing the css part and make a [responsive template](https://everton-araujo.github.io/responsive-html-template/).